 - Connect to relevant networks and partners

-Belinda has extensive experience working with SMEs primarily in the textiles sector.
-She studied Business Sustainability Management and became a Climate Reality Leader in 2020.
-More recently, Belinda has specialised in helping companies to develop and implement their sustainability strategies and to communicate their message clearly to businesses and consumers.
+Belinda has extensive experience working with SMEs across a range of industry sectors.
+She specialises in helping companies to develop and implement their innovation strategies and to communicate their message clearly to businesses and consumers.